 - If you have an existing Zoom account, you will be prompted to approve moving it into UBC’s account.
 Contact the A/V Helpdesk if you have any concerns about doing so.

-- To download the software for running Zoom, go to https://zoom.us/download, and click Download under “Zoom Client for Meetings”.
+- The Zoom application should automatically download for you to install.
+If it doesn’t, go to, go to https://zoom.us/download, and click Download under “Zoom Client for Meetings”.

 - Open the Zoom installer that downloads, and follow the steps to install the Zoom application.

 - You need to have a UBC Zoom account.
 If you do not have an account yet, follow these instructions to request for one.